-- If you solicit charitable contributions, maintain an office or employ personnel in other states, you may be required to register to solicit (or claim an exemption), qualify to do business, file for exemption from state taxes, maintain an agent for service of process, and comply with regulations regarding payroll taxes and unemployment compensation in those states.
-Consult counsel to discuss these issues if you plan to operate in other states, in addition to Connecticut.
+- If you solicit charitable contributions, maintain an office or employ personnel in other states, you may be required to register to solicit charitable contributions, including online solicitations to residents of another state (or claim an exemption), qualify to do business, file for exemption from state business, income and franchise taxes, maintain an agent for service of process, apply for sales tax exemption, and comply with regulations regarding payroll taxes and unemployment compensation in those states.
+Consult counsel to discuss these issues if you plan to operate or solicit contributions outside of in Connecticut.

 - Tax Exempt Status.
-IRS Publication 4221-PC, and the IRS website, https://www.irs.gov/Charities-&-Non-Profits contain a wealth of additional compliance information for tax exempt organizations.
-Be sure to review IRS publications carefully.
-Pub 4221-PC can be found at http://www.irs.gov/pub/irs-pdf/p4221pc.pdf.
-You can verify the tax exempt status of your, or any other 501(c)(3) organization at http://www.irs.gov/Charities-&-Non-Profits/Exempt-Organizations-Select-Check.
-Additional information about tax exempt organizations is available at http://www.irs.gov/Charities-&-Non-Profits/Exempt-Organizations-Business-Master-File-Extract-EO-BMF.
+IRS Publication 4221-PC contains a wealth of additional compliance information for tax exempt organizations.
+Be sure to review that publication carefully.
+It can be found at http://www.irs.gov/pub/irs-pdf/p4221pc.pdf.
+You can verify the tax exempt status of your, or any other 501(c)(3) organization at https://www.irs.gov/charities-non-profits/tax-exempt-organization-search or by calling 877- 829-5500 and following the prompts.
+Additional information about tax exempt organizations is available at https://www.irs.gov/charities-non-profits/exempt-organizations-business-master-file-extract-eo-bmf.

 - Acknowledgement of Contributions.
 A donor cannot deduct a charitable contribution of $250 or more unless you provide written substantiation of the gift stating the cash donated, a description of property other than cash contributed, and a description and estimate of the value of any goods or services you provide in return.
 If a donor makes a payment of $75 or more that is partly a donation and partly a fee for goods or services (such as the cost of a meal at a fundraiser), you must provide a written statement that the deduction is limited to the amount in excess of the value of goods or services provided.